lupyuen/lupyuen.github.io/src/zig.md

 Yeah probably the best way to maintain and extend these Complex IoT Projects is to __compile them as-is with Zig__.

-_But we can create IoT Apps in Zig right?_
+_But we can create new IoT Apps in Zig right?_

 Yep totally!
 Since Zig interoperates well with C, we can create __IoT Apps in Zig__ that will call the C Libraries for LoRa / LoRaWAN / NimBLE.